yehezkiel1086/yehezkiel1086/README.md

 🎓 Informatics Engineering undergraduate at ITS, Surabaya.
 <br />
-🌐 Currently focusing on Backend Development.
+🌐 Currently focusing on Backend Development and web pentestinng.

 ### Github Stats